 - They may never have been involved in any type of criminal activity

-There are likely more people who fall into the category of high functioning substance abuser then in the lower category, but the stereotype hides this fact.
+There are likely more people who fall into the category of high functioning substance abuser than in the lower category, but the stereotype hides this fact.
 This means that there will be people in Wiltshire who can avoid getting help because they feel that they do not meet the requirements of the stereotype.
 The reality is that any person who is finding life difficult because of alcohol or drugs needs to stop.
-In most cases the best way of doing this will be in a rehab facility.
+In most cases, the best way of doing this will be in a rehab facility.

 Those high functioning substance abusers who fail to do this will suffer because:

 - They will not be able to hide their addiction forever

 - This individual will be caught in a downward spiral.
 The longer they remain addicted the more they will end up losing.
 This is a path that eventually leads to death or madness

 - The person would be more successful if they were able to break away from the addiction.
 They would enjoy increased productivity and clearer thinking

 Not only are addiction stereotypes misleading but they can also be dangerous for a number of reasons including:

 - The individual can use the fact that they do not fit into the usual stereotype as evidence that they are not addicted.
 This means that it reinforces their denial of the problem, and they may even be able to convince other people of this.
 There are many people who remain trapped in addiction indefinitely because of this confusion